ryanxdebelen/ryanxdebelen.github.io/_pages/about.md

 - One poster accepted at SIGGRAPH Asia 2021.
 - One paper accepted at CHI 2021.
 - One paper published at Translational Psychiatry.
-- I received the University International Postgraduate Award to undertake my PhD studies at UNSW Sydney.
+- I received a scholarship to undertake my PhD studies at UNSW Sydney.
 - I completed my MPhil degree at UNSW Sydney!
 - One paper accepted at VRCAI 2019.
 - I received a Silver Award for Student Design Competition at HCII 2019.
 - One paper accepted at HCII 2019.
 - One paper published at AIMS Electronics and Electrical Engineering.
-- I received the University International Postgraduate Award to undertake my MPhil studies at UNSW Sydney.
+- I received a scholarship to undertake my MPhil studies at UNSW Sydney.